pineapples5972/ytp/README.md

 ## Installation

 It's a bash script.
-Copy & paste/git clone/curl it, `chmod +x` it and put it in your path.
+Copy & paste/git clone/curl it, `chmod +x` it and put it in your path (after checking it doesn't do bad things (it doesn't do bad things)).

 ## Ting